sec3-service/reports/README.md

 Here is a list of audits [the sec3 security service team](https://www.sec3.dev/) has conducted.

-We make the audit reports available here once our clients have decided to publish the reports.
+We make the audit reports available here once our clients decide to publish them.